RAIB’s response to accident and incident notification

 The law under which we operate requires us to investigate some types of accidents.
-These include train collisions and derailments which result in death, or serious injury to five or more people, or damage costing more than €2m to repair.
+These include train collisions and derailments which result in the death of a person, or serious injury to five or more people, or damage costing more than €2m to repair.

-Very few events come into this category.
-The law gives us discretion about whether or not to investigate less serious accidents and incidents.
-When we decide whether to investigate these, we take into consideration various factors.
-This can include the safety learning that may come out of an investigation, the severity of the outcome, the level of public interest in the event, safety trends, or areas of particular safety concern.
-At times the resources available to us may also influence our decision.
+At times the level of public interest in the event and the resources available to us may also influence our decision.
 We will normally only investigate accidents which involve moving trains although, on occasions, we do investigate other types of accident closely associated with the operation of trains.

-When it is apparent that the safety learning has been identified by a previous investigation, relates to compliance with existing rules or is local in nature, we may choose to publish a Safety Digest, rather than carry out a full investigation.
+When it is clear that the safety learning from an event has been identified by a previous investigation, relates to compliance with existing rules, or is local in nature, we may choose to publish a safety digest, rather than carry out a full investigation.